david-kalmakoff/gotify-smtp-emailer/README.md

 This will build the plugin and start up ephemeral instances of Gotify (with plugin loaded) and Mailhog.
 You can use this to manually test the plugin.

-**Warning**: The development environment cannot send smtp messages to Mailhog because it is not an encrypted message.

 ## Testing

 Testing is done with Docker.
 You can run the test suite with the command: